 Skip to main content

 • No persistent disk.
-The enclave filesystem is a ramdisk — you can write to it, but everything is lost when the container restarts or redeploys.
+The enclave filesystem is a ramdisk.
+You can write to it, but everything is lost when the container restarts or redeploys.

 • No inbound private networking.
 Your container is reachable over the public internet.
 You’ll have to build in appropriate authentication yourself.